 With the introduction of ZBrush Digital Sculptiung software, it is not overemphasizing to believe a whole new age of renaissance has struck the world once again.
 But, this time, the artistic revolution has taken a digital form.

-The best thing to mention about the ZBrush Digital Sculpting interface is its ability to make believe the artist as he is working on a spontaneous and organic clay model, no matter he is working with the spheres or digital clay.
-The software took digital sculpting to the next level which helps the artists around the world achieve sculpting results that are no less than anything that was done by the sculpting masters.
+The best thing to mention about the ZBrush Digital Sculpting interface is its ability to make-believe the artist as he is working on a spontaneous and organic clay model, no matter he is working with the spheres of digital clay.
+The software took digital sculpting to the next level, which helps the artists around the world achieve sculpting results that are no less than anything that the sculpting masters did.
 With a stroke of the stylus, carving and sculpting can be achieved so precisely and spontaneously.
-No wonder, to believe ZBrush as the best digital sculpting software.
+No wonder to believe ZBrush is the best digital sculpting software.

-Sculpting whether you are doing it in the real world or on a digital platform needs detailed observation about the anatomy and knowing the right purpose of the tools you will use.
-Many students, learn the numerous set of tools in the ZBrush Digital Sculpting software but they do not have an idea about where and how to make use of them.
+Sculpting, whether you are doing it in the real world or on a digital platform, needs detailed observation about the anatomy and knowing the right purpose of the tools you will use.
+Many students learn the numerous set of tools in the ZBrush Digital Sculpting software, but they do not have an idea about where and how to make use of them.
 Equally, the chronology of methods we are going to employ is very much important to reduce the working time as digital sculpting is a tedious and time taking job.
-The post will introduce you to many types of tools and features that will help you to understand digital sculpting in ZBrush.
+The post will introduce you to many tools and features that will help you understand digital sculpting in ZBrush.

-However to reach the level of ZBrush digital sculpting one should have at least the basic information about the tools and workflow of the ZBrush digital sculpting software.
+However, to reach the level of ZBrush digital sculpting, one should have at least the basic information about the tools and workflow of the ZBrush digital sculpting software.
 In those terms, we can understand the following post is focused on intermediate level or for students who have finished learning the in and out of ZBrush.
-The writing is intended to provide a brief introduction to the most common and essential methods used in digital sculpting in ZBrush.
+The writing is intended to briefly introduce the most common and essential methods used in digital sculpting in ZBrush.

-- At the first look, you may notice the two columns that have few quick links to other menus.
+- You may notice the two columns that have few quick links to other menus at the first look.

 - The left column has Material Menus, Brush, Texture and stroke icons linked to it.
 You will also find a color picker which helps to select colors while painting.